2000 Paris Masters

-The 2000 Paris Masters was a men's tennis tournament played on indoor hard courts.
+The 2000 Paris Masters was a men's tennis tournament played on indoor carpet courts.
 It was the 28th edition of the Paris Masters, and was part of the ATP Masters Series of the 2000 ATP Tour.
 It took place at the Palais omnisports de Paris-Bercy in Paris, France, from 13 November through 20 November 2000.
 Second-seeded Marat Safin won the singles title.